ustunb/actionable-recourse/README.md

 ----
 ## Installation

-The latest release can be installed directly by running:
+The latest release can be installed via pip by running:

 ```
 $ pip install actionable-recourse